Coronavirus: Chaos Follows Trump's European Travel Ban; EU Says It Wasn't Warned

 Trump referred to "exemptions for Americans who have undergone appropriate screenings."
 Explaining that idea, the White House said U.S. citizens "will be directed to a limited number of airports where screening can take place."

-The president's speech set off chaos at airports in Europe and created doubt for Americans who were bound to depart the U.S. — many of whom faced worries that they might not be able to return home, either under the travel ban or a new policy that might be enacted while they're abroad.
+The president's speech set off chaos at airports in Europe and created doubt for Americans who were bound to depart the U.S., many of whom worried that they might not be able to return home under either the travel ban or a new policy that might be enacted while they're abroad.

-The U.S. move came hours after the World Health Organization classified COVID-19 as a global pandemic.
+The U.S. move came hours after the World Health Organization classified the COVID-19 disease as a global pandemic.

 Confusion about Trump's plan was reflected in tweets from two journalists who were on opposite sides of the Atlantic Ocean when he announced the ban.